-The College is making a formal commitment to achieve the 'Mindful Employer' charter to assist the mental health wellbeing of staff.
 The College provides mandatory Equality, Diversity and Inclusion training for all new starters and forms part of the induction training.

 The College seeks to achieve the objectives set down in the Equality Act 2010:

 - a) The College has appointed staff who provide information, advice and arrange support where necessary for students with disabilities/learning difficulties. - b) There is a range of specialist equipment, e.g. hearing loops which the College can make available for use by students alongside a range of various assistive technology. - c) The College will appoint specialist staff to support students with learning difficulties and/or disabilities when required.
 There are a number of student support assistants who can provide a variety of support for learning. - d) The College offers staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - e) Counselling and welfare services are described in the student handbook, which is also available to students together with details on our additional learning support services which are covered as part of induction and at other times throughout the year.